LarsBehrenberg/impressionistarts.larsbehrenberg.com/content/posts/edouard-manet.md

       On his return, Manet duly failed his re-sits and was eventually allowed to enrol in a painting school run by the classical landscapist Thomas Couture.

-      ### Couture's studio

-      Manet spent six years at Couture’s, between 1850 and 1856.
-Over this period he copied old masters and started to develop his unique technique.
-      He respected Couture, who encouraged his students to develop their own style.

-       Did you know?
-On occasion Manet and Couture quarrelled.
-Once, Manet stormed out of Couture’s studio in protest about a critical remark and refused to return for a month!

-      After leaving Couture’s in 1856, aged 24, Manet opened his own studio and after a few years produced his first major work: the Absinthe Drinker.
-It is a grand painting depicting a poor Parisian drunkard.
-And it was Manet’s first submission to the annual Salon (Exhibition) organised by the influential Academy des Beaux Arts (Fine Arts Academy).

-      ### The Salon

-      In a time where there were few private exhibitions, the Salon was critical to the success or failure of an aspiring artist.
-Acceptance by the jury and positive reviews in the papers would lead to commissions and sales.
-      Rejection or negative commentary could stop a career in its tracks.

-      The 1859 jury did not take to The Absinthe Drinker, which received the approval of only one the twelve jurors (that of the romantic painter Eugène Delacroix).
-When Manet turned to Couture for comfort he got none.
-      Couture remarked that:

-      “the only drunk around here is you!"
     galleryImages:
       image1: /assets/berthe-morisot-eugene-manet.jpg
       image2: /assets/degas-cotton-exchange-new-orleans-lg.jpg